Home Loans For Pensioners On Centrelink In Australia

 Combined Income of a Couple$41,704 (combined Age Pension)$150,000–$300,000

 Some companies offer Centrelink-friendly rent-to-own(homeownership for Centrelink pensioners at the end of the term) home options.
-Still, they often come with high interest rates, a large upfront option fee(non-refundable in case you do not buy at the end), and strict terms.
+Still, they often come with high interest rates, a large upfront option fee (non-refundable if you do not buy at the end), and strict terms.

 • Home in Place